no-types/RagGrid-Documentation/content/guide/options.md

 Please go over the documentation [(https://www.ag-grid.com/javascript-grid-column-properties/)](https://www.ag-grid.com/javascript-grid-column-properties/)  to configure the column properties.

 Here's an example of how you can use it.
-And how ?
-Check hugo

 ```r
 library(RagGrid)